cosmos/interchain-security/docs/architecture/adr-002-throttle.md

 First, we define the following:

 * A consumer initiated slash attack "starts" when the first slash packet from such an attack is received by the provider.
-* The "initial validator set" for the attack is the set that existed when the attack started.
+* The "initial validator set" for the attack is the validator set that existed on the provider when the attack started.
 * There is a list of honest validators s.t if they are jailed, `X`% of the initial validator set will be jailed.
 * The "final slashed validator" is the last element in the list of honest validators.